 Decorating your home

-You’ll most likely end up renting a furnished flat but maybe you still want to add some colour, fabrics or a nice piece of furniture to make it yours and cosy.
+You’ll most likely end up renting a furnished flat but, maybe you still want to add some colour, fabrics or a beautiful piece of furniture to make it yours and cosy.
 There are tons of places where you can get these.
 Here are some examples we can vouch for:

 - JYSK– well-known in Scandinavia and recently opened in Malta.
 They offer low-price fabrics, pillows, outdoor furniture as well as smaller furniture items.
 Similar to IKEA.

 - JB Home – the go-to shops when it comes to fabrics.
-If you don’t find your fabrics here you won’t find it anywhere else.
+If you don’t find your materials here you won’t find it anywhere else.

 - The atrium– a large furniture store divided into 4 floors (and a nice café on top) where you will find everything from lightning, kitchen utensils and large furniture.

 - HomeMate– massive building packed with accessories and things for your home.